High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for quantum networking: Introduction

-Producing indistinguishable photons requires the pump spectrum to exactly match the phase matching function of the down-conversion process \cite{pickston_optimised_2021,graffitti_independent_2018,dixon_spectral_2013, sanchez-lozano_relationship_2012}.
-Commercial lasers that produce a telecom LO matched to these photons, and frequency-doubled pump matched to our SPDC process do not exist to the best of our knowledge.
-Therefore, we built a custom pump laser that can be phase stabilized and has LO and pump which can be tuned to match our down-conversion process.
-For the seed of this process we chose a 1550 nm modelocked laser, which has previously been demonstrated to be phase stable at one part in $10^{18}$ \cite{nardelli_10_2022}.
+Producing indistinguishable photons requires the temporal and spectral profile of the pump to exactly match the photons generated in the down-conversion process \cite{pickston_optimised_2021,graffitti_independent_2018,dixon_spectral_2013, sanchez-lozano_relationship_2012}.
+To the best of our knowledge, no such commercial source in the telecom exists.
+Therefore, we built a custom pump laser that can be phase stabilized and provides both an LO and 775 nm pump which can be tuned to match our down-conversion process.
+For the seed we chose a 1550 nm modelocked laser, which can be made frequency stable to one part in $10^{18}$ \cite{nardelli_10_2022}.
 This seed laser produces an approximately 11 nm bandwidth, which we spectrally filter to match the approximately 2 nm bandwidth of the down-conversion process.
 To avoid the difficulty of building a separately tuned pump laser, we engineer a nonlinear optical process which converts the LO to a 775 nm pump while maintaining the relative spectral-temporal properties of the LO.
 This is done through chirped pulse amplification followed by second harmonic generation -- both engineered to leave the pulse transform-limited -- resulting in the matching of both the LO and the pump to the SPDC photons without an additional tuning process.

 Type II down-conversion can be used to produce polarization entanglement or heralded single photons.
 Producing polarization entanglement requires the erasure of which-path information between two modes of down-conversion, while a heralded single photon requires separation of two photons from a single down-conversion process \cite{shalm_device-independent_2021}.
 To enable both in our platform, we engineered a beam-displacer-based Mach-Zehnder interferometer (MZI) which can either produce polarization entanglement or heralded single photons by tuning a single waveplate.
 This entire system was engineered to be compact and passively aligned using a machined aluminum mount for the polarization optics.
 Finally, we designed an optical system to integrate with all of these components and provide a modest trade off in heralding efficiency versus rate.
 We target a $90\%$ maximum heralding efficiency, sufficient for device independent (DI) protocols, while also providing a high rate of SPDC photons.
 We used a combination of gradient refractive index (GRIN) lenses and plano convex lenses to achieve these waists while providing low losses.